Michael Snyder (accountant)

 Sir Michael John Snyder (born 30 July 1950) is a British businessman and politician.
-He is Metropolitan Grand Master of the Freemasons of London.
+He is Deputy Grand Master of the United Grand Lodge of England, having previously been Metropolitan Grand Master of the Freemasons of London.

 Business career

 Snyder joined Kingston Smith as a trainee in 1968 and became a managing partner in 1979.
 He played a leadership role in the company, becoming a senior partner in 1990.
 He stepped down from the board in 2016, but was retained as a consultant.
 In 2015 he joined the board of Metro Bank with a view to developing Metro Bank’s small business lending operations.

 Political career

 Snyder is a politician in the City of London and has served as an elected representative for Cordwainer Ward on the Court of Common Council since 1986.
 He served as chairman of the Policy and Resources Committee from 2003 to 2008, as well as the Finance Committee, and the Barbican Estate Committee.
 He is currently the chairman of the Capital Buildings Committee.
 He was knighted in 2008 for services to Business and to the City of London Corporation.